LE STAMPE® Browse the archive →

 One colossal skeleton, where the story called for many.

-Kuniyoshi's most striking invention was to condense his literary source into a single, colossal skeleton.
-In Santō Kyōden's original tale, the climactic battle featured warring armies of small skeletons, not one giant skeleton demon.
+A single colossal skeleton dominates the triptych.
+Kuniyoshi's invention was to condense his source into that one giant.
+In Santō Kyōden's original tale, the climactic battle pitted warring armies of small skeletons against each other.
+Kuniyoshi gave us one demon instead of many.

 The story